-Payday loans and other alternative financial services offer a lifeline to individuals and families who need these services to make ends meet.
-But the ultimate goal should be to pay off loans to these “fringe” banking services and start building wealth.
-Here are ideas to do that.
+Payday loans and other alternative financial services offer a financial lifeline to individuals and families.
+The ultimate goal is to pay off loans to these “fringe” banking services, stop using them and start building wealth.

 English | español

 What do payday lending, check cashing, auto-title lending, and pawnbrokering have in common?
 They are alternative financial services, sometimes called "fringe" banking services.

 Entities other than federally insured banks and credit unions provide alternative financial services.
 These services fill a gap in the mainstream financial system.
 They do so by providing small-dollar consumer loans with short, or no, waiting periods.

 Payday loans and similar services offer a lifeline to individuals and families who need these services to make ends meet.
 But the cost of payday loans and other alternative financial services is high.
 This can lead individuals and families into an endless cycle of debt.

 Experts say the best course is to avoid using alternative financial services altogether.
 But if that’s not possible, strive to manage them to your advantage.
 Once you gain control over your “fringe” creditors, you can start saving money and creating wealth for your family’s future.

 Here’s a closer look at four major types of alternative financial services.
 This information is from the Federal Reserve Bank of Minneapolis.
 And the Consumer Financial Protection Bureau (CFPB).

 These are small consumer loans, usually $150 to $300.
 They are backed by postdated checks or authorization to make an electronic debit against an existing account.
 The check or debit is held for an agreed-upon term, usually about two weeks or until an applicant’s next payday.
 Then it is cashed, unless the customer repays the loan or reclaims the check.